Stewie154/pokedex/README.md

 	* Show form on filter icon click
 	* Get form functional so the api url accommodates the user's form input and retrieves the correct pokemon

+* Step 6:
+	* Add animations throughout app
+	* add a light / dark mode toggle, create a new slice for this and conditionally render the light / dark classes throughout app

 ## Getting Started with Create React App and Redux